luyadev/luya/docs/guide/app-module-urlrules.md

 ## Using the Rule to make a Link

 When you have defined url rules for your module, you may want to use them in your view/controller files to generate the links where the user can click on it.
-To make links we use the `luya\helpers\Url` class.
-Lets assume we create links for both above created patterns.
+To make links we use the {{luya\helpers\Url}} class.
+Lets assume we create links for the above created rule patterns.

 ```php
 \luya\helpers\Url::toRoute(['/estore/basket/index']);